What is an environmental illness?

 - Visibility impairment.
 Nitrogen dioxide and nitrate particles block light transmission and reduce visibility in urban areas.

-- Health problems for people with asthma and heart conditions.
+- Breathing problems for people with asthma and heart conditions.

 - Damage to kidneys, liver, brain, nerves, and other organs.
 Lead may also cause osteoporosis and reproductive problems.
 Excessive exposure can cause seizures, intellectual disability, behavioral disorders, memory problems, and mood changes.
 Low levels of lead cause brain and nerve damage in young children and fetuses, which can lead to learning problems and low IQ.